normanarnold492/notes/README.md

 Next, use a scheduling tool or planner to plan out your day.
 Allocate time for each task, including breaks and time to handle any unexpected issues that may arise.
 Using a schedule will keep you on track and help prevent you from getting sidetracked.
 It will also give you a sense of accomplishment when you check off each item on your list.
  ..

+# 2023-12-07
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
+You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.